Stein Domains in Banach Algebraic Geometry: Some results in functional analysis

 are strict, since all spaces are endowed with the restriction of the same norm, by construction. $\widehat{F}$ is a closed linear subspace of $E$ because it is complete and hence we can apply Lemma \ref{lemma:closed_complete}.
 This implies that $\ol{F} \subset \im(\phi) \cong \what{F}$.
 Finally, let $x \in \im(\phi)$ then $x = \phi(y)$ for some $y \in \widehat{F \cap E_i}$ and for some $i \in I$.
 So, there exists a sequence of elements $\{x_n\}_{n \in \Nb} \subset F \cap E_i$ which converges in norm to $x$, which shows that $ \what{F} \cong \im(\phi) \subset F^{(1)} \subset \ol{F}$. \ $\Box$

 We remark that in Proposition \ref{prop:sequence_close} the hypothesis that $F \subset E$ is a (linear) subspace is crucial.
-It is possible to construct subsets $S\subset E$ for which $S^{(1)} \subset \ol{S}$ strictly even when $E$ is a proper object of $\ttCBorn_{k}$ (see \cite{Hog2} Theorem 1, SectionII.7).
+It is possible to construct subsets $S\subset E$ for which $S^{(1)} \subset \ol{S}$ strictly even when $E$ is a proper object of $\ttCBorn_{k}$ (see \cite{Hog2} Theorem 1, Section II.7).

 \begin{rem} Proposition \ref{prop:sequence_close} in the case $k =\Cb$ was proven in \cite{M2}, cf. Proposition 4.14.
 The arguments of \cite{M2} are similar to ours, but the terminology and the context are very different. \end{rem}